-Income inequality refers to the extent of disparity between high and low incomes.
+The extent of disparity between high and low incomes.

 The measure used here is the ratio of the 80th percentile to the 20th percentile of the equivalised household disposable income distribution (ie the ratio of a high household income to a low household income, after adjustment for household size and composition).
 The higher this ratio, the greater the level of inequality.